NRLMMD-GEOIPS/geoips/docs/source/new-docs/tutorials/2023-tutorial.rst

 other plugins.
 Products use other plugins, such as an algorithm, colormapper, interpolater, etc. to generate the correct result.

-We will now go hands on in creating a product for CLAVR-x Cloud-Top-Height.
+We are now going to dive into hands-on experience by creating a product for CLAVR-x Cloud-Top-Height.

 #.
 First off, change directories to your product plugins directory.
    ::